Daily Spurgeon

 November 14

-We don't excuse Laban's dishonesty, but we will not hesitate to learn from the custom he quoted as his excuse.
-There are some things which must be taken in order—if we would win the second, we must secure the first.
-The second may be more lovely in our eyes, but the rule of the heavenly country must stand: the elder must be married first.
+We don't excuse Laban for his dishonesty, but we can learn from the custom he used as an excuse.
+Some things need to be done in order, and if we want the second, we must secure the first.
+The second may seem more appealing, but the heavenly rule stands: the elder must be married first.
+Many long for the joy and peace of believing, but they must first embrace the repentance that leads to it.

 Closing Prayer